andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 13 - IdentityServer4.md

 ---

 # Introduction
-`IdentityServer4` is a great implementation of OpenID Connect and OAuth 2.
+`IdentityServer4` is a .NET implementation of OpenID Connect and OAuth 2.0.
 In contrast to IdentityServer3, it supports ASP.NET Core 2.

 # Outline
 1. Implementation of client credential workflow in OAuth 2.0
+	- Identity server: add API resource, add client(client id, secret, grant type=ClientCredentials, allowed scope of API)
+	- API: add controller endpoints, add authentication middleware to pipeline
+	- Client: use HttpClient to call API with client id, secret, scope of API

 1. Implement resource owner password workflow in OAuth 2.0
+	- Identity server: add TestUser, update client(grant type=ResourceOwnerPassword)
+	- Client: add username, password

-1. Add interactive user authentication with the OpenID Connect protocol to the authorization server
+1. Add interactive user authentication with the implicit workflow of OpenID Connect protocol to the authorization server
+	- MVC client: Add OpenIdConnect lib; config workflow middleware to pipeline
+	- Identity Server: add identity resource, add users, add MVC client with redirect urls & allowed scope

+1. Add external authentication support to the authorization server
+	- add more external authentication services

+# Fundamentals
+`IdentityServer` is a combination of middleware and services.

 # Tutorial 1: Implementation of client credential workflow in OAuth 2.0
 ## Create Authorization server
 1. list all templates: